Life is mysterious and magic, and we are always trying to find that shortcut, but there are none.

 It is a topic that hits home.

-the author says both of those approaches apply in different conditions.
+The author says both of those approaches apply in different conditions.

 My experience is a tad different.

-but in larger scheme of things, that is a blip.
+but in the larger scheme of things, that is a blip.
 One doesn't need to worry too much.

-That is how life happens.
+That is how life uncovers.

 We build career and life over long periods.